aderusha/BoseQCMicMute/README.md

 | Triple press MFB       | Previous track |

 ---

+## How the Bose QC Mic Mute software works

 This program will catch presses of the MFB and control the mute status on **all attached recording devices**.
 This includes your webcam or any other audio recording devices, when triggered from the headset all currently-active audio recording devices will be muted and unmuted.